 Carrier and Base Connection

 The carrier presses easily onto the base in a similar fashion as the Britax B-Safe 35.
 It isn't as smooth as some of the competition, and there is no visual indicator that the base has a good connection.
-You can't really install it incorrectly, but it isn't as easy as set and press either.
+You can't really install it incorrectly, but it isn't as easy as a set and press function either.

 LATCH Anchors and Manual Storage

 LATCH storage is as good as it can be without automatic LATCH retractors.
 The connectors tuck into the bottom sides of the base keeping them out of the way 100%, so there is no interference when putting the base on the carrier.
 The manual stores under a plastic lid located at the center of the base top.
 The storage is adequate, but you'll be without your guidebook if you travel without the base and have a question on installation or use.